smizell/verbose/docs/specification.rst

 ``options``
   An ``array`` of option objects.
 Option objects have a ``name`` and ``value`` property for each option.

-.. _transitions:

 Transitions
 -----------

-A transition is a way in which a client can interact with this resource or other related resources.
-It can be seen as a link to a resource or even an action that can be taken, such as updating a resource.
+A transition is an available progression from one state to another state.
+There are many characteristics of transitions, and several different categories that hypermedia formats use.
+Transitions have been broken down into links, queries, actions, templated links, templated actions, and embedded resources below.

+.. _links:

+Links
+#####

-The ``transitions`` property is an array of Transition objects.
-It supports the following properites listed in the :ref:`Definitions <definitions>` list:
+The ``links`` property is an array of Link objects.
+It supports all of the properties of the :ref:`Resource object <resource>`, along with the following properites listed in the :ref:`Definitions <definitions>` list:

-1. ``id`` - Unique identifier for item
-2. ``name`` - Name of transition
-3. ``title`` - Title of transition
-4. ``description`` - Description of transition
-5. ``label`` - Human-readable label or prompt for transition
+1. ``label`` - Human-readable label or prompt for link
-6. ``rels`` - Link relation of the transition
+2. ``rels`` - Link relations of the link
-7. ``responseTypes`` - Types with which the server may respond
+3. ``responseTypes`` - Types with which the server may respond
-8. ``requestTypes`` - Types in which the server accepts
-9. ``embedAs`` - Ways to inform the client how an item should be transcluded
+4. ``embedAs`` - Ways to inform the client how an item should be transcluded
-10. ``href`` - URL for the transition
-11. ``hreft`` - URL template
-12. ``mapsTo`` - An array of Verbose Paths to map a transition to another property
-13. ``typesOf`` - For pointing to another semantic or schema for the transition
+5. ``typesOf`` - For pointing to another semantic or schema for the link
-14. ``method`` - For specifying the protocol method to use with the transition.
-If this is not set, GET SHOULD be assumed.

-The ``href`` and ``hreft`` properties MUST NOT be used together in the same transition.
-The different is that the ``hreft`` property is a URI template that requires different processing.

-An transition can have different types of parameters that can be used at different times.

-``bodyParams``
-  An ``array`` of ``field`` objects that is used for specifying the parameters for the body of a request

-``uriParams``
-  An ``array`` of ``field`` objects that is used for specifying the parameters for a URI template or for query parameters.
-When used with a transition containing an ``href``, it should be used as query parameters.
-When used with a transition with ``hreft``, it should be used as URI template parameters.

-  When used with a templated transition that uses ``hreft``, all URL path parameters MUST be required, even if not explicitly stated.
+A link is always considered safe.
+The HTTP method ``GET`` should be used for these requests.

-Link Example
+Example
-############
+^^^^^^^

-The transition below provides a link to a customer resource.
+The link below provides a link to a customer resource.

 * It shows ``name`` being used, which has a name of ``customer``
 * It defines the link relations for this link using the ``rels`` property